MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

+where $\gamma \approx 0.5772$ is the Euler--Mascheroni constant.
+Rather than searching for the partition of the data space that leads to the smallest expected codelength, a process that is known to be NP hard, MML87 approximates the coding probability of the estimate $\bm{\hat{\theta}}$ (i.e., the volume $q(C)$ of a cell $C$) as:

+where $C$ is a cell corresponding to the observed data only; that is, MML87 estimates the optimal size of one cell only and therefore does not require partitioning of the complete data space.
+This approximation is the prior probability of the estimate multiplied by the volume (in parameter space) of the \emph{uncertainty region} $w(\hat{\bm{\theta}})$; the uncertainty region determines the precision to which the model parameters should be encoded in the two part message.
+Note that the MML87 detail codelength includes an extra term of $P/2$ that corresponds to the round off error; that is, the expected increase in negative log-likelihood introduced due to quantising of the parameter $\bm{\theta}$ to a precision determined by the uncertainty region $w(\bm{\theta})$.

 For many sufficiently well-behaved models, the MML87 codelength is virtually identical to the Strict MML codelength while being simpler to compute, requiring only the prior distribution for the model parameters and the determinant of the expected Fisher information matrix.
-Additionally, for large sample sizes $n \to \infty$, it is easy to show that the MML87 codelength is asymptotically equivalent to the well-known Bayesian information criterion (BIC)~\citep{Schwarz78}
+Additionally, for large sample sizes $N \to \infty$, it is easy to show that the MML87 codelength is asymptotically equivalent to the well-known Bayesian information criterion (BIC)~\cite{Schwarz78}

 where the $O(1)$ term depends on the prior distribution, the Fisher information and the number of parameters $p$.
-The MML87 codelength results in estimates that are invariant under (smooth) one-to-one reparametarization, just like the maximum likelihood estimate.
-MML87 has been applied to a wide range of statistical models including decision tress~\citep{WallacePatrick93}, causal inference~\citep{WallaceKorb99}, factor analysis~\citep{WallaceFreeman92} and mixture models~\citep{WallaceDowe00}.
+The MML87 codelength results in estimates that are invariant under (smooth) one-to-one reparameterisation, just like the maximum likelihood estimate.
+MML87 has been applied to a wide range of statistical models including decision trees~\cite{WallacePatrick93}, causal inference~\cite{WallaceKorb99}, factor analysis~\cite{WallaceFreeman92} and mixture models~\cite{WallaceDowe00}.
+We next discuss how to compute the MML87 codelength approximation for the PCA model.